Speak to our experts

 Chapman Tripp partner Roger Wallis has led the team advising Me Today on the $36m acquisition of King Honey, a $15.75m wholesale and retail capital raise and an $8.5m new debt facility with Bank of New Zealand.

 The Chapman Tripp team working on the transactions includes senior associates Luke Bowers and Hayden Reyngoud and solicitor Sara Yacoub.

-The capital raise will part fund Me Today’s expansion into an adjacent health and wellness category, help accelerate the ongoing growth of the current Me Today business, and should result in Me Today having more than $70m market capitalisation.Roger Wallis, Partner
+The capital raise will part fund Me Today’s expansion into an adjacent health and wellness category and help accelerate the ongoing growth of the current Me Today business.Roger Wallis, Partner

 The capital raise comprises a $12m wholesale placement to third party investors, with the remaining $3.75m being sought from existing Me Today shareholders under a Share Purchase Plan (SPP) and new retail investors under a general retail offer.
 Both offers are being made by electronic form only, through a dedicated offer website with no paper-based applications following discontinuance of cheques as a recognised means of payment in New Zealand.

 Me Today has also agreed a new $8.5m debt facility with Bank of New Zealand to help fund the acquisition, with the balance of the purchase price being satisfied through a combination of the newly-raised capital and the issue by Me Today of $10m in shares and a $5m subordinated loan note to the vendor.

 King Honey, operating since 2016, has a network of 18,000 beehives and 3,600 queen beehives across the North Island and Marlborough region.